 From the centralized device management dashboard, users can access settings for all applications such as backup selection and sharing.
 The dashboard also allows users to manage their accounts, set group permissions and gain insight into usage.

 Prospective business clients will need to contact SpiderOak’s Sales Team directly to obtain a quote.
+500 users minimum is required.

 Online commentators have observed that SpiderOak lacks many of the collaboration tools available from other cloud storage providers.